 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
 These changes include aggregate reductions to Medicare payments to providers of 2% per fiscal year pursuant to the Budget Control Act of 2011, which began in 2013 and, due to subsequent legislative amendments to the statute, including the BBA, will remain in effect through 2030 unless additional Congressional action is taken.
-The CARES Act, which was signed into law in March 2020 and is designed to provide financial support and resources to individuals and businesses affected by the COVID-19 pandemic, suspended the 2% Medicare sequester from May 1, 2020 through December 31, 2020, and extended the sequester by one year, through 2030.
+COVID-19 pandemic relief support legislation suspended the 2% Medicare sequester from May 1, 2020 through December 31, 2021.
 The American Taxpayer Relief Act of 2012, among other things, further reduced Medicare payments to several types of providers, including hospitals and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.

 Additional changes that may affect our business include the expansion of new programs such as Medicare payment for performance initiatives for physicians under the Medicare Access and CHIP Reauthorization Act of 2015, or MACRA, which ended the use of the statutory formula for clinician payment and established a quality payment incentive program, also referred to as the Quality Payment Program.
 This program provides clinicians with two ways to participate, including through the Advanced Alternative Payment Models, or APMs, and the Merit-based Incentive Payment System, or MIPS.
 In November 2019, CMS issued a final rule finalizing the changes to the Quality Payment Program.
-At this time, it is unclear how the introduction of the Medicare quality payment program will impact overall physician reimbursement.
+At this time, the full impact of the introduction of the Medicare quality payment program on overall physician reimbursement remains unclear.
 Any reduction in reimbursement from Medicare or other government programs may result in a similar reduction in payments from private payors.